 - Accessories (e.g. handbags, belts, scarves)

 - Computers, printers and flat screen/panel monitors – learn more about Goodwill’s computer recycling program

 - Vehicles (cars, trucks, SUVs, motorcycles, boats) – learn more at goodwillcardonation.org

 Items We Cannot Accept

 It’s hard to say “no thank you” to a donation.
-However, if an item is not in saleable condition, the costs handling or disposal pulls funds that would otherwise support our workforce development programs.
+However, if an item is not in saleable condition, the costs of handling or disposal pulls funds that would otherwise support our workforce development programs.
 Management reserves the right to refuse any donation.
 Please dispose of these items through an alternative responsible resource, such as your local recycling center.
 Unfortunately, we cannot accept certain items including but not limited to:

 - Large household appliances.
 Stoves, refrigerators, washers, dryers, water heaters.
 Goodwill does not sell these items in the stores and there are strict ordinances concerning their disposal.